 The bill CS/HB 789 amends section 119.071 of the Florida Statutes to enhance privacy protections for current congressional members, public officers, and their families by exempting specific personal information from public disclosure.
-It introduces new legal language that defines terms such as "congressional member," "partial home address," and "public officer."
-The bill specifies that the partial home addresses and telephone numbers of these officials, as well as the names, home addresses, telephone numbers, and dates of birth of their minor children, are exempt from public records.
-Additionally, it protects the names and locations of schools and daycare facilities attended by the minor children of these officials.
+It introduces new exemptions for home addresses, telephone numbers, dates of birth, and photographs of these officials, as well as their spouses and adult children.
+Additionally, the names, home addresses, telephone numbers, and dates of birth of minor children, along with the names and locations of their schools and daycare facilities, are also protected.
+The bill establishes definitions for relevant terms and outlines the process for maintaining the exempt status of this information, which requires a written and notarized request to the custodial agency.

 H 789 c1: 119.071